Adam4lexander/Spoke/Docs/Core/00_MentalModel.md

 }));
 // Will show: "Before", "Inner Flushed", "After"
 // This is the one chance "Inner" has to flush nested in "Outer".
-// Because they have equal flush layers.
+// They have equal flush layers, so the runtime won't nest their flushes again.
 ```

-Let's see the Spoke stack trace produced by that log: "Inner FLushed":
+Let's see the Spoke stack trace produced by that log: "Inner Flushed":

 ```
 <------------ Spoke Frame Trace ------------>